 Welcome to the temple beautiful!

-This space was designed to inspire love through the use of sacred geometry in sound and architecture.
+This space was designed to inspire devotion through the use of sacred geometry in sound and architecture.
 With a little perseverance we hope this wisdom will start resonating within you.
 As a place of online retreat we invite you to dip into this temenos more than once.

 The psychiatrist Carl Jung realised that a “magic circle” and a “holy square” were simply different expressions of the same waveform.
 He described it as a symmetrical rose garden with a fountain in the middle.
 This “squared circle” was a place where sacred themes could be brought into the light of consciousness.
 Within this magic point the initiate could meet their own shadow, the animus/anima and finally the Self—names that Jung gave to the immortal, androgynous archetypes that nurture human civilisation: